waleeedkhalid/SmartSchedule/PRD.md

 ### **Non-Goals**

 - University-wide or multi-department scheduling.
-- Handling actual KSU student data (synthetic data only).
+- Handling actual student data (synthetic data only).
 - Integration with Edugate or production-grade SIS systems.
 - Full mobile app (only PWA or responsive web).
 - Automated grading or attendance modules.